usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### 5.2.2.1.
 Methods to Perform Identity Evidence Validation

-The following table lists qualities, ranging from weak to superior, of identity validation that is performed to validate evidence and the information contained therein.
+The following table lists qualities, ranging from unacceptable to superior, of identity validation that is performed to validate evidence and the information contained therein.

 |Strength|Method(s)|